nRF24/RF24/docs/arduino.md

 ```

 #### ATSAMD21 example
-@see The Suport for secondary SPI bus on ATSAMD21 chips is sparcely documented.
+@see The Support for secondary SPI bus on ATSAMD21 chips is scarcely documented.
 However,
 [Sparkfun has a tutorial about using a second SPI bus](https://learn.sparkfun.com/tutorials/adding-more-sercom-ports-for-samd-boards/adding-an-spi)
 that often refers to the
 [ArduinoCore-samd SPI library source code](https://github.com/arduino/ArduinoCore-samd/blob/master/libraries/SPI/SPI.h).
 This example applies Sparkfun's tutorial toward the RF24 library.